JulienChhor/julienchhor.github.io/_pages/teaching.md

 author_profile: true
 ---

+# Lectures

-I am lecturing a course on Stochastic Methods for Optimization and Sampling.
+I am lecturing a course on Stochastic Methods for Optimization and Sampling at TSE.

+# Exercise sessions

 During my PhD, I was a Teaching Assistant for the following courses at ENSAE: